dotlang/language/doc/RFE.md

 ? - Can we use `_` in places where compiler can infer types needed in a generic type or funtin invocation.
 We can do this via `?` notation but disadvantage of `?` is that we have to say: it cannot be used in function output type.
 But `_` is easier to interpret.
+Anyway, it seems that we don't need `?` notation.